pluto-lang/pluto/docs/documentation/concepts/sdk.en.md

 ### How to build specific Client implementation classes at runtime?

 The resource construction process, such as `new Queue(...)` written in user code, will be rewritten as `Queue.buildClient(...)` in the final compute module code.
-Additionally, Pluto will inject the `RUNTIME_TYPE` environment variable into the runtime instance, and the `buildClient` method will create the specific implementation class based on this environment variable.
+Additionally, Pluto will inject the `PLUTO_PLATFORM_TYPE` environment variable into the runtime instance, and the `buildClient` method will create the specific implementation class based on this environment variable.

 ### Why separate Client SDK and Infra SDK into different packages?